windicss/docs/guide/configuration.md

 **Native ES module and TypeScript are supported out-of-box**, powered by [sucrase](https://github.com/alangpierce/sucrase).

-To get typecheck for your configurations, you can import the `defineConfig` function from `windicss/helpers`.
-For example,
+To get typecheck for your configurations, you can import the `defineConfig` function from `windicss/helpers`:

 ```ts
 // windi.config.ts